 For further details on the scheme, please visit the dedicated Diabetes UK webpage on their project grants scheme – Project grants.

-This scheme opened on the 9th December 2019 and the deadline is 1st June 2020.
+This scheme opened on the 9th December 2019 and the deadline is now extended to 1st December 2020.
 All applications are to be submitted through the Diabetes UK project grants scheme on their website:

 |Partnership call launch||2nd December 2019|